cyrildewit/eloquent-viewable/README.md

 ### Caching view counts

-Caching the views count can be challenging in some scenarios.
+Caching the view count can be challenging in some scenarios.
 The period can be for example dynamic which makes caching not possible.
 That's why you can make use of the in-built caching functionality.

-To cache the views count, simply add the `remember()` method to the chain.
+To cache the view count, simply add the `remember()` method to the chain.
 The default lifetime is forever.

 Examples: